bluerobotics/ping-arduino/docs/API.md

 * `sendRange(uint8_8 auto, uint16_t start, uint16_t range)`

 Set the range that Ping will scan for the bottom.
-If manual mode is set, you may specify the start depth and range that Ping will scan, or set 0 to leave those values unchanged.
+If manual mode is set, you may specify the start distance and range that Ping will scan, or set 0 to leave those values unchanged.

 |    Argument    |   Value     |               Result               |
 |----------------|-------------|------------------------------------|